Fayetteville State University

 Fayetteville State University dipped with its goal of improving male undergraduate degree efficiency.
 A male degree efficiency rate of 18.3 bachelor’s degrees per 100 male undergraduate students was achieved in 2020-21.

 Research productivity: By 2021-22, FSU will receive $12,045,258 in research and development sponsored program awards and licensing income, an increase of 10.2% ($1,114,897 additional over a base of $10,930,361).

 From Fayetteville State University:

-From Fayetteville State University: Research is not FSU’s primary mission, but the university recognizes that support for research is essential for sustaining faculty professional development, maintaining instruction that is relevant and impactful, and helping students prepare for graduate school.
+Fayetteville State University recognizes that support for research is essential for sustaining faculty professional development, maintaining instruction that is relevant and impactful, and helping students prepare for graduate school.
 Given the limitations of state funding, the university must seek out external support for research endeavors.
 Toward this end, FSU has established an Office of Sponsored Research and Programs to help connect faculty with grant-funded research opportunities.
 Regular workshops are given by this Office to assist faculty in identifying appropriate grant opportunities and writing successful research proposals.
-To help make more time for faculty to pursue research (and to help mentor students in the process), faculty teaching workload expectations were reduced from 4 courses in the Fall and Spring to 3 courses each semester.
+To help make more time for faculty to pursue research and to help mentor students in the process, faculty teaching workload expectations were reduced from four courses in the Fall and Spring to three courses each semester.

-Fayetteville State University is on track to exceed its Research Productivity goals, winning total grant awards of $11.2 million in FY 2020 compared to an interim target of $10.9 million.
+Fayetteville State University has exceeded its Research Productivity goals, winning total grant awards of $12.7 million in FY 2021.